gantsign/zsh-plugins/dive/README.md

 # Zsh Plugin: dive

-Add aliases for [dive](https://github.com/wagoodman/dive) a tool for exploring each layer in a docker image.
+Adds tab-completion for [dive](https://github.com/wagoodman/dive) a tool for exploring each layer in a Docker image.
+If `dive` is not installed adds an alias for running `dive` using Docker.

 Depends on the
 [oh-my-zsh docker plugin](https://github.com/robbyrussell/oh-my-zsh/blob/master/plugins/docker/_docker).